-Tip: You can disable the above described behavior for any object, so that the object will always remain on a specific page.
-To do this, select the object, invoke Object > Properties, switch to the command dialog's Layout property sheet, select Fix on page in the Object group box and enter the number of the page on which you want to fix the object.
+You can disable the above described behavior for any object, so that the object will always remain on a specific page:

+To do this, select the object, invoke Object > Properties, switch to the command dialog's Layout tab, and select Fix on page in the Object group box.
+Then, enter the number of the page on which you want to fix the object.

 The object is then no longer anchored to a paragraph and will remain always on the specified page.
-Accordingly, when you subsequently select the object again, a non-moveable anchor will appear at the upper left corner of the page.
+When you select the object, a non-moveable anchor will appear at the upper left corner of the page.

-You will find information about the functions of the other anchor options on this dialog in the section "Object properties, Layout property sheet" beginning on page 227.
+You will find information about the functions of the other anchor options on this dialog in the section "Object properties, Layout tab" beginning on page 234.